Frequently asked questions (FAQ)

 Does Lightrun change the state of my code?

-Using our secret sauce and our proprietary sandbox, we ensure application integrity and never write nor change state at the bytecode level.
+Using our proprietary sandbox, we ensure application integrity and never write nor change state at the bytecode level.

 For more information about security issues, we invite you to download our Security datasheet.

 How does Lightrun affect our application server performance?
 How much of our resources does Lightrun consume?